deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 ***Sean Harvey***

 "*Lazrik's coming up behind them here, this could be—He sticks one Elder Curse, instant cooldown, sticks the second, that gets two—FOUR down with Agony—FIVE!
 SIX!!
 Is he about to-?
 HE HAS!!!
 SEVEN DOWN!!!!
-Lazrik just got a TPK as a Godsinger with Thronefall and Universal Core, versus a team using Void Blades and Law of the Jungle…So much for the banner meta!"*
+Lazrik just got a TPK as a Godsinger with Thronefall and Universal Core, versus a team using Void Blades and Law of the Jungle...So much for the banner meta!"*

-"*Yeah, that was some old-school instakill meta, but a lot of skill on show there, keeping Loss of Clarity subdued with Universal Core and two ECs, and I don't know how LOC are going to come back from that…*"
+"*Yeah, that was some old-school instakill meta, but a lot of skill on show there, keeping Loss of Clarity subdued with Universal Core and two ECs, and I don't know how LOC are going to come back from that...*"

-"…They *are* speaking English, right?"
+"...They *are* speaking English, right?"

 Sean, being seated sideways across the easy chair, flipped a sort of lazy salute to Ava as Charlotte dashed across the room and jumped onto Ben's lap.
 To everyone's surprise, they'd turned out to be a good match, and had kept on going beyond their first weekend.
 Mercifully, they'd also toned down the making out in company.
 That had earned them a great many thrown objects those first few days.